paysera/plugin-woocommerce/README.md

 Installation
 ------------

-1. Download this repository as zip file and extract "wp-content" folder into your wordpress directory
+1. Download this repository as zip file and extract "wp-content" folder into your wordpress directory.
 2. In Admin Panel activate module and go to WooCommerce->Settings->Payment Gateways and fill in all required data under "Paysera" tab.

 Contacts